 - there are 51 fields of study the course is directly associated with, display

 - Course objectives

 - The course deals with the basics of human-computer interaction and user-centered design.
-The focus is on theoretical foundations and practical experience with techniques and tools, psychological aspects, user interface design criteria, design on interface design, and evaluation of prototypes followed by the human-centered design process.
+The focus is on theoretical foundations and practical experience with techniques and tools, psychological aspects, user interface design criteria, interface design, and evaluation of prototypes followed by the human-centered design process.

 - Learning outcomes

-- After finishing the course, students will be able to:
+- After finishing the course, students will:

 - - Foundations of the human-computer interaction

 - - Introduction to the human-centered design process

 - - Requirement analysis, including user analysis and task analysis

 - - Principles and elements of graphical user interfaces and visual design, including visual variables, metaphors, and direct manipulation